Critonyx

 Scale

 Once the product works, we scale it without the cost curve eating you alive.
-Tenant performance isolation, observability, capacity planning, incident response.
+Tenant performance isolation, observability, capacity planning, and incident response.

-"They rebuilt the parts that mattered, left the parts that worked, and shipped a product I could actually take to Series A."
+They rebuilt the parts that mattered, left the parts that worked, and shipped a product I could actually take to Series A.

-— Founder, B2B SaaS (anonymised)
+Founder, B2B SaaS

-30-minute fit call.
+30-minute fit call

-The Architecture Review (recommended).
+The Architecture Review

-Scoping & architecture.
+Scoping & architecture

-4. 04
+04

-Build & deploy.
+Build & deploy

-5. 05
+05

 The smartest SaaS decision a founder can make is sometimes not to ship the next feature.

 If you're sitting on a product that's working but starting to crack — feature velocity dropping, customer issues piling up, the team afraid to touch the codebase — that's a signal, not a phase.
 Book a call.
-Thirty minutes.
 We'll tell you whether you're closer to a refactor or a rebuild, and what each path actually costs.